Complex Cobordism of quasitoric orbifolds: Stable complex structure and complex cobordism

-{\bf Acknowledgement.} The author would like to thank Professor Mainak Poddar and Professor Goutam Mukherjee for helpful suggestions and stimulating discussions.
+{\bf Acknowledgement.} The author would like to thank Professor Mainak Poddar, Marzieh Bayeh and Professor Goutam Mukherjee for helpful suggestions and stimulating discussions.
+He also thanks anonymous referee for many helpful suggestions.
 He thanks University of Regina and Pacific Institute for the Mathematical Sciences for support.